 All foreign tables have a generic PATHPATTERN; for example, PATHPATTERN('$Var1/$Var2/$Var3/$Var4/$Var5/$Var6/$Var7/$Var8/$Var9/$Var10/$Var11').

 To make path filtering in a query easier, explicitly specify a PATHPATTERN with meaningful names when you create the foreign table.
 For example, to match the path names selected in the river flow example, use ('$data/$siteno/$year/$month/$day').
-PATHPATTERNs are useful for limiting results, instead of returning all the objects.
+PATHPATTERNs are useful for limiting results, instead of returning all the objects in an external object store.

 The examples use a sample river flow data set.
 To use your own data, replace the table and column names, and authorization object.
 See Variable Substitutions for Examples for the credentials and location values for the sample data set.